enlightware/ferlium/CONTRIBUTING.md

 Welcome!
 Thank you for your interest in Ferlium.
 Before contributing, please review the guidelines below.

+## Understanding the project

+A high-level description of the compiler architecture can be found in the [architecture document](doc/architecture.md).

+## Tracking the progress

+The project is managed using GitHub projects.
+The tasks being worked or to be worked next are listed in the [Ferlium next project board](https://github.com/orgs/enlightware/projects/1).

+## Contributing

+Contribution is done through pull requests.

 ## Contributor License Agreement (CLA)

 Before we can accept your contributions, you need to sign a [Contributor License Agreement (CLA)](https://gist.github.com/stephanemagnenat/687894020a6df8d9e1ebda4514987abe).